 Foods to Eat in a Renal Diabetic Diet

-On a renal diabetic diet, there are more things to take into account than with a general diet for diabetes.
-That includes carbohydrates, proteins, fats, and nutrients like potassium.
+On a renal diabetic diet, there are more things to consider than with a general diet for diabetes.

 As mentioned above, carbohydrates are extremely important and beneficial for a renal diabetic diet.
 Whole grains are excellent carb sources.

-Prebiotics also aid in good digestion.
+Prebiotics help with good digestion.
 Prebiotics feed the good bacteria in your gut and promote a healthy microbiome.

 Lean and Plant Proteins